CoderBotOrg/backend/README.md

 A RaspberryPI-based programmable robot for educational purposes.
 Check the [project website](https://coderbot.org) for more information.

-For further development and technical documentation, see the [Wiki](https://github.com/CoderBotOrg/coderbot/wiki).
+For further information about development and technical documentation, see the [Wiki](https://github.com/CoderBotOrg/coderbot/wiki).

 This repository contains the backend, along with some configuration applied on the base system image.